gv3Dev/Browsing-Designer/README.md

 # Browsing-Designer 🎨

+### Please note: This script is being updated soon, within 2 days of this commit. 🤞

 Browsing Designer is a Tampermonkey userscript that allows you to design and customize any website you visit.
 With this script, you can change the font, text color, and background color of a webpage, and even apply a rainbow effect to the background.
 You can also save your customizations locally so they persist across sessions.

 ## Features